Last update: August 5, 2020

 - Social Media Platforms: Where you choose to interact with us through social media, your interaction with these programs typically allows the social media company to collect some information about you through digital cookies they place on your device and other tracking mechanisms.
 In some cases, the social media company may recognize you through its digital cookies even when you do not interact with their application.
 Please visit the social media companies’ respective privacy policies to better understand their data collection practices and controls they make available to you.

-- Corporate Affiliates: We share data with other members of our group of companies.
+- Corporate Affiliates: We share data with other members of our group of companies, as well as with our State Restaurant Association partners.

 Additional Information About our Data Collection and Sharing Practices